0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/setup-erc20-transfer.md

   --amount 500
 ```

-To start transfer tokens to Polygon SDK chains, you will call `deposit`.
+To transfer tokens to Polygon SDK chains, you will call `deposit`.

 ```bash
 # Start transfer from Polygon PoS to Polygon SDK chain